MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

       *  Expiration Time, Expiration After First Play, other right restrictions like Output Protections

-    4. The License Server sends the license back to the Client.
+    4. The License Server sends the license back to the client.

-    5. The Client starts playback.
+    5. The client starts playback.
 The phone clock is still 7:56PM and is past the license's BeginDate which is 7:55PM, so playback can actually start now.

 <br/><br/>
 A typical example with a PlayReady Client version 3 would be: